 Barbell Bench Press – Bend the Bar in Half

-DB Shoulder Press and Bench Press – Wrists at 45 degrees (pinky finger facing in front)
+Dumbbell Shoulder Press and Bench Press – Wrists at 45 degrees (pinky finger facing in front)

 As seen in the second photo, the wrists are turned in at a 45 degree angle.
 This makes it easier to keep your elbows closer to your side.

 Keep your shoulder blades ‘back and down’.
-Almost imagine that you are trying to tuck your shoulder blades in to the opposite back pocket of a pair of pants.
+Almost imagine that you are trying to tuck your shoulder blades into the opposite back pocket of a pair of pants.
 It is so common to see people at the end of their barbell bench press or dumbbell bench press roll their shoulders forwards.
 Keeping your shoulder blades back and down is going to result in your shoulder joint remaining in a more stable position, and in the long term is going to translate to you lifting heavier weights, pain free.
 What’s not to love?

 Keeping Shoulders “Back and Down” on the Bench: